opmerking/bach-gen/README.md

 **Run order:** `1_training.ipynb` → `2_evaluation.ipynb`

 Training takes ~5 minutes on a 4GB GPU.
 The evaluation notebook requires `gen_chorales.json` and `Bach_model.pt`, which are included so the evaluation can be run without training first.

+Training the optimized model can be done with `3_optimization.ipynb`, and takes about an hour and a half on a 4GB GPU.
+The optimized model can be evaluated with `2_evaluation.ipynb`, with the hyperparameters changed to match the new training configuration.

 ## Metric Validity Study